- Common Name(s):

 - Native Plants, Trees

-Branches can be brittle.
-It is not a true popular; Some leaves will turn yellow and drop during drought.
-Beautiful clear yellow fall foliage; tall straight trunk; attracts wildlife.
-Host plant for the Eastern Tiger Swallowtail butterfly.
+Wildlife Value: The Yellow poplar is a host plant for the Eastern Tiger Swallowtail butterfly.
 Hummingbirds, butterflies, and birds like cedar waxwings feed on the nectar from flowers.
 White-tailed deer, gray squirrels, and some songbirds eat the flowers in the spring.
-White-tailed deer browse the foliage and twigs.
+White-tailed deer browse the foliage and twigs, but this tree is considered to be moderately deer resistant.
 Rabbits eat the buds and inner bark of young trees.

 - 40-150 ft.